SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-functional-architecture.md

 ## NAT Gateway
 ### Product Overview

-NAT Gateway is a VPC gateway similar to NAT network address translation protocol, which provides SNAT and DNAT proxies for cloud platform resources and supports Internet or physical network address translation capabilities.
+NAT Gateway is a VPC gateway similar to NAT network address translation protocol, which provides SNAT (Source Network Address Translation) and DNAT (Destination Network Address Translation) proxies for cloud platform resources and supports Internet or physical network address translation capabilities.

-The SNAT and DNAT rules of the platform NAT gateway service implement SNAT forwarding and DNAT port mapping for virtual resources in a VPC, respectively.
+The SNAT (Source Network Address Translation) and DNAT (Destination Network Address Translation) rules of the platform NAT gateway service implement SNAT (Source Network Address Translation) forwarding and DNAT (Destination Network Address Translation) port mapping for virtual resources in a VPC, respectively.

-- SNAT rules: SNAT rules enable SNAT capabilities at the VPC level, subnet level, and virtual resource instance level, so that resources in different dimensions can access the Internet through NAT gateways.
+- SNAT (Source Network Address Translation) rules: SNAT (Source Network Address Translation) rules enable SNAT (Source Network Address Translation) capabilities at the VPC level, subnet level, and virtual resource instance level, so that resources in different dimensions can access the Internet through NAT gateways.
-- DNAT rules: DNAT rules allow you to configure port forwarding based on TCP and UDP protocols to map the private network ports of cloud resources in a VPC to the public IP addresses bound by the NAT gateway to provide services to the Internet or IDC data center networks.
+- DNAT (Destination Network Address Translation) rules: DNAT (Destination Network Address Translation) rules allow you to configure port forwarding based on TCP and UDP protocols to map the private network ports of cloud resources in a VPC to the public IP addresses bound by the NAT gateway to provide services to the Internet or IDC data center networks.

-As a virtual network gateway device, you need to bind an Internet IP address as the exit of SNAT rules and DNAT rules for the NAT gateway.
-NAT gateways have region (data center) attributes and only support SNAT and DNAT forwarding services for VPC virtual resources in the same data center.
+As a virtual network gateway device, you need to bind an Internet IP address as the exit of SNAT (Source Network Address Translation) rules and DNAT (Destination Network Address Translation) rules for the NAT gateway.
+NAT gateways have region (data center) attributes and only support SNAT (Source Network Address Translation) and DNAT (Destination Network Address Translation) forwarding services for VPC virtual resources in the same data center.

 The network that a virtual machine can access through a NAT gateway depends on the configuration of the CIDR block to which the bound public IP belongs on the physical network.
 If the bound public IP address can access the physical network of the IDC data center, the virtual machine accesses the physical network of the IDC data center through a NAT gateway.

 ### Application scenarios
 When users use virtual machines to deploy application services on the platform, there are scenarios where you can access the external network or access the virtual machine through the external network, usually we bind an external IP address to each virtual machine for communication with the Internet or IDC data center network.
 In real environments and scenarios, it may not be possible to allocate enough public IP addresses, and even if the public IP addresses are sufficient, there is no need to bind a public IP address to each virtual machine that needs to access the Internet.

-- Shared EIP: Allows multiple VPC intranet virtual machines to share one or more external IP addresses to access the Internet or the physical network of an IDC data center through SNAT proxy.
+- Shared EIP: Allows multiple VPC intranet virtual machines to share one or more external IP addresses to access the Internet or the physical network of an IDC data center through SNAT (Source Network Address Translation) proxy.
-- Mask real IP addresses: With SNAT proxy, multiple VPC intranet virtual machines use proxy IP addresses to communicate and automatically mask real IP addresses.
+- Mask real IP addresses: With SNAT (Source Network Address Translation) proxy, multiple VPC intranet virtual machines use proxy IP addresses to communicate and automatically mask real IP addresses.
-- VPC intranet virtual machines provide Internet services: configure IP and port forwarding through DNAT proxy to provide service services to the Internet or IDC data center networks.
+- VPC intranet virtual machines provide Internet services: configure IP and port forwarding through DNAT (Destination Network Address Translation) proxy to provide service services to the Internet or IDC data center networks.

 ### Architecture Principles
-The underlying resources of the platform products and services are unified, and the NAT gateway instance is the primary and standby high-availability cluster architecture, which can automatically fail over the NAT gateway and improve the availability of SNAT and DNAT services.
-At the same time, combined with the public IP address, SNAT and DNAT proxies are provided according to the NAT configuration for tenant virtual resources.
+The underlying resources of the platform products and services are unified, and the NAT gateway instance is the primary and standby high-availability cluster architecture, which can automatically fail over the NAT gateway and improve the availability of SNAT (Source Network Address Translation) and DNAT (Destination Network Address Translation) services.
+At the same time, combined with the public IP address, SNAT (Source Network Address Translation) and DNAT (Destination Network Address Translation) proxies are provided according to the NAT configuration for tenant virtual resources.

 At the product level, tenants apply for a NAT gateway, specify the subnets that the NAT gateway can allow communication on, and bind [Internet IP] to enable virtual machines under multiple subnets to communicate with the Internet or the physical network of IDC data centers, as follows: